S1lent-N1ght/SimpleCppOOP/README.md

 ####
 The idea about this project is to have a understanding of why OOP is important.
 This is not about complexity- its about clarity.

+If this goes well then I may add more ideas which can be contributed towards in the future.